 Jim Carrey’s site is wild, wacky, high tech and really hard to navigate.
 Does he really need to be sold as a product?

 It is of the utmost importance to learn, “what will sell my work to the client?”
 All the kudos in the world from your peers will not help your career or increase sales.
 Having your web site spotlighted on a design blog or magazine will not reach clients.
 The saying, “living well is the best revenge” is akin to what you must do with your site – please those who are NOT creative – the clients.
+This is something that young designers must understand when moving into the commercial world.
+It’s a 24/7 job that is filled with deadlines in an industry that is driven by delivering results for our clients.

 If you’ve ever posted a creative piece and asked fellow creatives what they thought, you’ll get as many different opinions as there are voices giving them.
 Ignore it all.
 What makes other creatives right?
 When a prospect contacts you and says, I saw the work on your web site and want to hire you, that is the mark of a successful web site.